vishalbelsare/parlant/README.md

 ### 2. Maximum prevention of unwanted behaviors

 Parlant treats misalignment as a core design problem.
-It builds on [our research into model accuracy and consistency](https://arxiv.org/abs/2503.03669#:~:text=We%20present%20Attentive%20Reasoning%20Queries%20%28ARQs%29%2C%20a%20novel,in%20Large%20Language%20Models%20through%20domain-specialized%20reasoning%20blueprints.) so that it is structurally harder for the agent to behave outside its intended boundaries, and easier to detect and correct when it does.
+It builds on [research into model accuracy and consistency](https://arxiv.org/abs/2503.03669#:~:text=We%20present%20Attentive%20Reasoning%20Queries%20%28ARQs%29%2C%20a%20novel,in%20Large%20Language%20Models%20through%20domain-specialized%20reasoning%20blueprints.) so that it is structurally harder for the agent to behave outside its intended boundaries, and easier to detect and correct when it does.
 Rather than bolting guardrails onto the output, Parlant applies constraints and control points into how your LLMs are used in the first place to produce safe and correct output.

 ### 3. Fastest path from business expert to agent behavior